 Many students love science and social studies.
 There are often hands-on activities, simulations, and projects that keep these subjects engaging for learners.
 However, for some students, these subjects can be quite intimidating due to all of the non-fiction reading that is involved.
 That's why supporting struggling readers in science and social studies is so important.

 If some of your students are struggling readers, you must take time to think about how you can ensure they have access to the content despite their difficulties with reading.
 Some simple differentiation can mean the difference between a student feeling overwhelmed and a student who is able to navigate the content on equal footing with her peers.

 Here are five low-prep strategies you can implement to help make science and social studies more enjoyable and stress-free for your struggling learners!

 1. Introduce vocabulary before each unit & provide extra opportunities for practice.

-Vocabulary is often one of the biggest challenges for struggling readers when it comes to science and social studies.
+Vocabulary is often one of the biggest challenges for struggling readers regarding science and social studies.

-There are so many big words that are difficult to pronounce, and the content specific vocabulary is often unfamiliar and confusing.
-Often times, students who struggle with reading do so because of gaps in decoding skills, and these challenges can be compounded with these Tier 3 words.
+There are so many big words that are difficult to pronounce, and the content-specific vocabulary is often unfamiliar and confusing.
+Students who struggle with reading often do so because of gaps in decoding skills.
+Their challenges can be compounded with these Tier 3 words.

-Pre-teaching vocabulary can be a huge support for struggling readers because it gives them familiarity with these new words and allows them to focus on making connections within the content rather than being bogged down in the foundations of reading.
+Pre-teaching vocabulary can be a huge support for struggling readers.
+It gives them familiarity with these new words and allows them to focus on making connections within the content rather than being bogged down in the foundations of reading.

-There are several simple ways you can do this that don't require a great deal of extra time or effort.
+There are several simple ways you can do this that don't require much extra time or effort.
 Here are just a few:

 - Send home a vocabulary list several days before starting a new unit.
 Include a short note explaining the upcoming unit and how to use the word list with their child.
 Home practice doesn't need to be long or intense.
 Just reading and reviewing the words once a day can be a huge help!